 The OUR Ambassadors are a group of undergrad researchers at UNC who work with the Office for Undergraduate Research to promote a culture of research on this campus.
 They’re also here to help you!
 Feel free to contact the OUR Ambassadors at the email address listed.

 If you are an undergraduate with research experience, consider serving as an OUR Ambassador.
-We recruit Ambassadors during the spring semester for the upcoming academic year – watch for the call for applications for the 2015-2016 year.
+We are currently accepting applications for Ambassadors for the 2015-2016 academic year.
+You can find more information here; the deadline for applications is March 20, 2015.

 Minor: Spanish for the Medical Professions